 Establishment and Growth of the Samurai Japan Brand

 The name Samurai Japan was officially adopted in 2012 when NPB decided to establish a permanent national team.
 Before that, different names were used for each tournament and no unified brand existed.
 Koji Yamamoto was appointed the first manager, leading the team into the 2013 World Baseball Classic.
 A turning point came at the 2015 Premier 12, where Atsunori Inaba served as hitting coach before becoming manager in 2017.
-Under Inaba, Samurai Japan won the 2019 Premier 12, and official social-media followers grew by roughly 300,000 during the tournament.
+Under Inaba, Samurai Japan won the 2019 Premier 12, and attention on the team's official social-media channels grew through the tournament.
 NPB centrally manages the Samurai Japan trademark, channeling uniform and merchandise licensing revenue into national-team operations.

 Impact of the 2023 WBC Championship

 In March 2023, Samurai Japan under manager Hideki Kuriyama won the fifth WBC for Japan's third title in 14 years.
 The final against the United States drew an average TV rating of 42.4 percent in the Kanto region (Video Research), the highest for any program in 2023.
-Shohei Ohtani striking out Mike Trout in the final at-bat became a global social-media trend, with over 15 million related posts on X (formerly Twitter) within 24 hours.
-The estimated economic impact reached roughly 60 billion yen, and official merchandise sales were about 3.2 times the 2017 tournament level.
-The number of sponsor companies rose from 18 in 2017 to 32 in 2023, with total sponsorship revenue estimated at around 5 billion yen.
+Shohei Ohtani striking out Mike Trout in the final at-bat became a global social-media trend, spreading worldwide within hours.
+Official merchandise sold strongly after the title, and the roster of sponsor companies widened beyond the 2017 tournament, lifting the event's overall commercial scale.

 Brand-Value Components and Challenges

 Samurai Japan's brand value rests on four pillars: (1) tournament performance, (2) star-player presence, (3) media exposure, and (4) fan engagement.
 The 2023 WBC maximized all four, assembling MLB and NPB stars including Shohei Ohtani, Yu Darvish, and Munetaka Murakami.
 Yet challenges are clear.
 The WBC is held only every four years, risking brand-awareness decline between events.
-After the 2019 Premier 12 title, engagement on Samurai Japan's official social accounts dropped roughly 40 percent during 2020-2021, partly due to the pandemic.
+After the 2019 Premier 12 title, the pandemic made national-team games hard to stage at all in 2020-2021, and engagement on Samurai Japan's official social accounts visibly declined.
 Additionally, calling up MLB-based players requires negotiations with their clubs, and a best-possible roster is never guaranteed.

 Future Brand Strategy and International Expansion

 To sustain the brand between WBCs, NPB plans active participation in other international events and regular exhibition series throughout the year.
-The Japan-US All-Star Series returned in 2024 after a ten-year hiatus, drawing a cumulative 220,000 fans across five games at Tokyo Dome.
+In 2024 the team hosted Samurai Japan Series exhibitions against the Czech Republic and a European selection, then competed in the third WBSC Premier12 that autumn.
 On the digital front, a revamped Samurai Japan official app and expanded global streaming are underway.
 Revenue-wise, licensing expansion in Asian markets (Taiwan, South Korea, Southeast Asia) is a priority; in 2024 the first official pop-up store opened in Taiwan.
 Under new manager Hirokazu Ibata, the goal is back-to-back WBC titles in 2026 while building sustainable brand value that does not depend solely on tournament cycles.